For information about specific, current fees, visit ontariotechu.ca/fees.

 Technology-enriched learning environment

-Most undergraduate programs require students to participate in the technology-enriched learning environment program.
-Please refer to the university’s Bring Your Own Device (BYOD) Technology-Enriched Learning Environment (TELE) website for information on minimum laptop standards, mandatory fees and payment deadlines.
+All undergraduate programs require students to participate in the technology-enriched learning environment (TELE) program.
+The TELE fee is included in the ancillary fees.
+Please refer to the university’s Bring Your Own Device (BYOD) Technology-Enriched Learning Environment (TELE) website for information on minimum laptop standards, software, services and more.

 Work-integrated learning fees